About Evergreen Backcountry Guides

 That’s it!
 Prior to going live the site was tested by a bunch of people, heat maps were added so we could see how users were responding and make tweaks where necessary, analytics were setup, and the site was sent out into the world to get people stoked to visit Hakuba and get on a tour with Evergreen.

 I lived in Hakuba for nearly 10 years, my wife is from there, and I absolutely love the place.
-If you like skiing powder I highly recommend you make a trip to Hakuba.
-And if you make the trip happen, check these guys out.
+If you like Japan powder skiing I highly recommend you make a trip to Hakuba.
+And when you make the trip happen, check these guys out.